microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 ## Creating a CustomDataProcessor and Tables

-The last high-level components we need to create for our plugin is a `CustomDataProcessor` and `Tables`.
+The last high-level components that must be created are a `CustomDataProcessor` and `Tables`.
 The implementation of these components depend on the plugin framework you chose above.

 For a plugin following the simple plugin framework, refer to [Using the SDK/Creating a Simple SDK Plugin](./Creating-a-simple-sdk-plugin.md).